gayathri-ms/guest-room-management/README.md

 ### SUPPORTED PLATFORMS
-Since it is a local server based project, it can be implemented on any browsers supporting HTML5 and CSS3, while Python 3.7, PostgresSQl 10.15 and pgAdmin 4.30 require Windows 10 and are not supported on lower versions of Windows.
+Since it is a local server based project, it can be implemented on any browsers supporting HTML5 and CSS3, while Python 3.7, PostgreSQL 10.15 and pgAdmin 4.30 require Windows 10 and are not supported on lower versions of Windows.

 ### REPOSITORY DETAILS